 Pam has 20 years experience working with children and families.
 Before becoming a Branch Director for Holt in 2015, she worked as a Holt social worker for over four years, and in 2005, she helped recruit Holt families in Florida.
 Pam has her Master's degree in social work from the University of Nebraska-Omaha.
 She has three children, the oldest adopted from Thailand, and the youngest adopted from China.
 Through her personal and professional experience, Pam is aware of the joys and struggles of international adoption.
 "I've always had a heart for adoption," she says.
 "I am very excited to be back working with Holt again."

-Nebraska Social Worker
+Nebraska and Iowa Social Worker

 Jessyca Vandercoy, LCSW